 A variety of musicians, cantors and choirs help to enhance the liturgy and we are always looking out for new recruits.
 The best way to get involved is simply to talk to the musicians after Mass, especially if you enjoy the style of music they use.

-Psalms for September
+Psalms for Advent

 Children’s Liturgy of the Word